GusRob/TerminalGames/README.md

   * User moves a 'snake' around a grid of numbers without a clock/auto moving
   * When moving in one direction the snake moves as far as the first digit it comes across dictates
   * The user loses when going into themselves or off the board

+2021/03/24
+  * Tetris game completed
+  * Includes next piece window and 'holding' pieces
+  * Also further developed snake game to queue user keypresses
+  * Until I think of new games to add, all that's left is opponent development